jonghoonseo/jonghoonseo.github.io/index.md

 **D. M. Whipp**, I. Coutand, B. Bookhagen, and D. Grujic.
 Fingerprints of tectonic and erosional processes in modern river sands from the Himalaya of western Bhutan. *Journal of Geophysical Research: Earth Surface*, **In preparation**.
 -->

-V. Peltonen, S. Kultti, N. Putkinen, V. Rinterknecht, A. Hall, and **D. M. Whipp**.
-Reducing uncertainty in source area exploration of mineralized glacial erratics using terrestrial cosmogenic radionuclide dating. *Journal of Geochemical Exploration*., **under review**.

 <!--
 M. Ghadimi, A. Hooper, and **D. M. Whipp**.
 Deformation of the Taleqan Dam, Iran, from InSAR and Ground Observations. *Remote Sensing*, **under review**.
 -->

 D. Grujic, M. Bernet, I. Coutand, and **D. M. Whipp**.
 Fast crustal cooling caused by the end of exhumation. **in revision**.

+`2024`
+V. Peltonen, S. Kultti, N. Putkinen, V. Rinterknecht, A. Hall, and **D. M. Whipp**.
+Reducing uncertainty in source area exploration of mineralized glacial erratics using terrestrial cosmogenic radionuclide dating. *Journal of Geochemical Exploration*., doi: [10.1016/j.gexplo.2024.107456](https://doi.org/10.1016/j.gexplo.2024.107456), 2024.

 `2022`
 S. Fan, M. Murphy, **D. M. Whipp**, J. Saylor, P. Copeland, A. Hoxey, M. Taylor, and D. Stockli.
 Megathrust Heterogeneity, Crustal Accretion, and a Topographic Embayment in the Western Nepal Himalaya: Insights from the Inversion of Thermochronological Data. *Tectonics*, doi: [10.1029/2021TC007071](https://doi.org/10.1029/2021TC007071), 2022.